 - Robert Street

-- create safer crossing conditions at minor intersections
+- Create safe crossing conditions at minor intersections

-- all intersections from Manning Avenue to Bay Street will be brought up to accessibility standards by installing tactile warning indicators
+- All intersections from Manning Avenue to Bay Street will be brought up to accessibility standards, which includes the installation of tactile warning indicators.

 Construction Details